“Forever You”: an ode to friendship at the horizon of loss

 i feel the gravity

-the love
+the love,

-the loss
+the loss,

-so close || this close
+so close || this close.

 almost, almost, almost

-buoyed then anchored
+buoyed, then anchored

 an internal saltwater aquifer suffusing me

-with congestive heartbreak
+with a congestive heartbreak

-swelling and stiffening my limbs
+it, swelling and stiffening my limbs

-i cant walk to you or anyone
+and, i cant walk to you or anyone,

-beached in my own body
+i am beached in my own body

-my eyes filling my mouth, my throat
+my eyes fill my mouth, my throat

-i can’t talk to you or anyone
+and, i can’t talk to you or anyone,

-muted by our illicit drug
+i have been muted by our illicit drug

 swallow,